-Afghanistan’s population of 38 million people are facing a catastrophic development collapse on top of a humanitarian and economic crisis.
+Afghanistan’s population of 38 million people are facing catastrophic development collapse on top of a humanitarian and economic crisis.
 Homes, hospitals and critical infrastructure like water and electricity systems have been destroyed, exacerbating the needs of an already vulnerable population.

 The head of the World Food Programme describes the situation as “the worst humanitarian crisis on earth”.